Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 With our new array of answers, we can randomly select an item in our array whenever the shake button is tapped and change the text of the answer label to display it.

 > [action]
-To randomly choose an answer, we can use the `arc4random_uniform(_:)` method.
+To randomly choose an answer, we can use the `Int.random(in:)` method.
 Change `shakeButtonTapped` in our view controller to the following:
 >
 ```
 @IBAction func shakeButtonTapped(_ sender: UIButton) {